automatika-robotics/sugarcoat/docs/advanced/robot_plugins.md

 ```

 Re-run the recipe after enabling the plugin, and Voila!
-The components now will be expecting the plugin odometry topic of type `CustomOdom`.
+The components now will be expecting the plugin odometry topic of type `CustomOdometry`.
 Moreover, the `DriveManager` will no longer publish the `/cmd_vel` topic.
-Instead, it has created a service client in accordance to our custom plugin.
+Instead, it has created a service client in accordance with our custom plugin.

 ```{youtube} oZN6pcJKgfY